November 19, 2017

 Instructor: Hélène Tragos Stelian

 In midlife, many of us will face an overload of demands coming from our work, children, and aging parents, not to mention our own struggles with relationships, health, and identity.
 As a result, we will feel a need to examine who we are, where we’ve been, and what we want out of our second half.
-In this 90-minute presentation, we delve into the challenges and opportunities of midlife, and we learn the critical steps we need to take not only to survive but to thrive, in middle age and beyond.
+In this lecture and discussion, we delve into the challenges and opportunities of midlife, and we learn the critical steps we need to take not only to survive but to thrive, in middle age and beyond.